Offshore gas field

-The Midia Gas Development (MGD) project comprises the development of the Ana and Doina discoveries, located in the XV Midia Shallow block of the Romanian Black Sea.
+The Midia Gas Development (MGD) project involves the Ana and Doina discoveries, located in the XV Midia Shallow block in the Romanian Black Sea.

-The sites are being developed by a fully-owned subsidiary of Carlyle International Energy Partners (CIEP) known as Black Sea Oil &Gas (BSOG, 65%), in cooperation with Gas Plus International (15%) and Petro Ventures Europe (20%).
-BSOG is also acting as the operator of the project.
+The sites are being developed by a fully-owned subsidiary of Carlyle International Energy Partners (CIEP) known as Black Sea Oil & Gas (BSOG, 65%) in cooperation with Gas Plus International (15%) and Petro Ventures Europe (20%).
+BSOG is acting as the operator of the project.

-The XV Midia block is located in the Histria Basin, covering an area of 1,900km² in the Black Sea.
+The XV Midia shallow block is located in the Histria Basin, covering an area of 1,900km² in the continental self of Romanian Black Sea.

 Ana and Doina gas field reservoirs are both of the same fault trend and belong to the Miocene to Dacian age.
 The field reservoirs are made of shallow marine sandstones.

 The fields’ gross contingent resources are estimated to be 320 billion cubic feet (bcf).